kumpan/unikorn/content/about/2021-09-20-be-a-unikorn.md

 ### What we see as Unikorn material

 * Just like us, you need to really love SEO.
 We breath, sleep and eat SEO.
-Make jokes about it, have deep talks about SEO, reference other life stuff with it and sometime dream about SEO.
+Make jokes about it, have deep talks about SEO, reference other life stuff with it and sometimes dream about SEO.
 * You have a few years of experience of the SEO business and feel comfortable with taking the initiative and lead on projects.
 * It's a must to be analytical and creative at the same time.
 You will have meetings with our clients and have to help them take the next steps in their success stories.
 * We have a SEO-test you will have to do, and we will asses just how much an SEO-star you are, but you don't have to know everything.
 We want you to feel you have room to grow and there will be plenty of learning opportunities.